 Moving process

-A reminder for a missing payment may be necessary if a debtor fails to make a payment.
+If a customer does not pay an invoice, it may be necessary to send a reminder for non-payment if a debtor fails to make a payment.

 In this section, we focus on the dunning process and give advice on how you as a company can build your own dunning process.